yibeichan/structsense/example/OHBM/readme.md

   --save_file result.json
 ```

 > ⚠️ A version of the config file for **Ollama** is also included, but note that small local models may fail or produce suboptimal results.
+If you use **Ollama** version make sure to adjust the docker compose file so that it pulls the correct model that you've specified in config.yaml.

 > ⚠️ For this demonstration we've disabled knowledge source as we do not have any ontologies in our vector databse.